 The Foundation Program is the exciting beginning of the Comprehensive Teacher Training Journey.

 The Foundation Program gives students a solid base for teaching Mat Pilates and a thorough introduction to exercises on the Reformer, Ped-a-pul, Cadillac, and Wunda Chair.

-There is no certificate for the Foundation Program.
-However, completion of this program allows students to pursue a Mat Pilates teaching certificate (see requirements in Mat Certificate tab) or continue on to the Graduate Program.
+A certificate for the Comprehensive Program is awarded after completion of both the Foundation and Graduate Programs.
+However, Pilates Mat Teacher Training is part of the Foundation Program and completion of this program allows students to pursue a Mat Pilates teaching certificate (see requirements in Mat Certificate tab) or continue on to the Graduate Program.